 When it comes to substance use disorders, despite qualifying for leave from the Family Medical Leave Act, an employee is not necessarily safe from being fired for their substance use.
 If the employer has an established substance use policy that has clearly been communicated to the employees and is non-discriminatory, the employer has the right to terminate the employee for substance use.
 Instead, some employers may use a return to work after rehab agreement that may require periodic drug tests or continuing treatment after returning to work.

 Drug addiction treatment is a long and challenging process through which people may have many barriers to overcome.
 Once a person is committed to recovery, the Family Medical Leave Act allows them to get the treatment they need without having to worry about how it will affect their employment later on.

-If you are looking for an alcohol or drug rehab center in Florida, the Recovery Village Palm Beach is here to help.
+If you are looking for an alcohol or drug rehab center in Florida, the Recovery Village Palm Beach at Baptist Health is here to help.
 Contact us today to speak with a representative about how we can help you on your road to recovery.

 United States Department of Labor.
 “Family and Medical Leave Act.”
 Accessed September 20, 2019.

 United States Department of Labor.
 “Serious Health Condition – Leave for Treatment of Substance Abuse.” eLaws – Family and Medical Leave Act Advisor.
 Accessed September 20, 2019.

 Rapp, Richard C.; Xu, Jiangmin; Carr, Carey A.; Lane, D. Tim; Wang, Jichuan; Carlson, Robert.
 “Treatment barriers identified by substance abusers assessed at a centralized intake unit.”
 Journal of Substance Abuse Treatment, September 20, 2007.
 Accessed September 20, 2019.